harishnshetty/Flipkart-Clone-DevSecops-EKS-Scout-OWASP-ZAP-Gitops-Hard-Level-project/README.md

 - Jenkins IAM User
 - Delete the EC2 instance
 - Delete the Access key in the Admin Account
+- Delete the Slack Token and Delete the Slack Channel
+- Delete the gmail and Docket hub tokens
+- Delete the Route53 and ACM

 ## Notes and Recommendations